scottfield/note/spring/aop/aop initialization.md

   - Advisor: contains the advice and pointcut
   - joinpoint: any invocation point in the program,namely the methods of all objects(in Spring AOP)

-we can use AOP declaratively or programmatically.
+we can use AOP by either declarative or programmatically way.

-###declaratively way
+###declarative way
-spring use BeanPostProcessor to declaratively create proxy objects, we can register any one of auto-proxy creator beans of below to enable automatically create proxy objects for candidate objects. or, we can either one of annotation @EnableAspectJAutoProxy or @EnableTransactionManagement on a @Configuration class to automatically register the auto-proxy creator accordingly.
+manually configure a bean of type org.springframework.aop.framework.ProxyFactoryBean, or use BeanPostProcessor to declarative create proxy objects, we can register any one of the following auto-proxy creator beans to enable automatically create proxy objects for candidate objects. or, we can either one of annotation @EnableAspectJAutoProxy or @EnableTransactionManagement on a @Configuration class to automatically register the auto-proxy creator accordingly.